mresquivias/machine-learning/README.md

 # machine-learning
 Machine learning projects

-Some of the projects do not have the outputs because cannot be executed in a PC, or you need to rent come machines
+Some of the projects do not have the outputs because cannot be executed in a PC due to computational cost